ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Length.
 This is the real Target Connection ID.

 Virtual Target Connection ID Length
-: The length of the conneciton ID being provided to the client.
+: The length of the connection ID being provided to the client.
 This must be a valid connection ID length for the QUIC version used in the client<->proxy QUIC connection.
 When forwarding mode is not negotiated, the length MUST be zero.

 Virtual Target Connection ID
-: The Proxy-dictated Connection ID that that client MUST use when sending packets in forwarding mode.
-The proxy rewrites these forwarding mode packets to contain the correct Target Connection ID prior to forwarding them on to the Target.
+: The Proxy chosen connection ID that the client MUST use when sending packets in forwarding mode.
+The proxy rewrites forwarding mode packets to contain the correct Target Connection ID prior to forwarding them on to the Target.

 Stateless Reset Token Length
 : The length of the stateless reset token that may be sent by the proxy